 The inner hexagram of Ming Yi is Xie (40), to alleviate, and its reverse hexagram Jin (35) brings the sunlight back and brightens the world.
 Although brightness is tarnished in the time of Ming Yi, it teems with opportunities and reveals that the predicament will be alleviated after one has undergone a plight.
 Its changing hexagram is Song (6), litigation due to conflict, which will lead to Shi (7), troops.
 Conversely, conflict is the cause of civilisation (i.e. brightness) being wounded.

-Text: Ming Yi (brightness being tarnished); it is appropriate (or advantageous) to persist with fortitude (or, while being in plight).
+Ming Yi (brightness being tarnished): It is appropriate (or advantageous) to persist adamantly while being in difficulty.

-Commentary on the text: Brightness has entered into the earth, Ming Yi (brightness being tarnished).
-(Ming Yi exhibits its norm in the form of) civilisation internally (like the internal trigram Li) but tenderness and submissiveness externally (like the external trigram Kun), by virtue of which to endure calamity; King Wen managed to do this.
-It is advantageous (or appropriate) to persist adamantly (or, in plight), (signifying) to tarnish one's brightness.
-While undergoing the turbulence of one's country, (one is) able to maintain one’s aspiration upright; Ji Zi managed to do this.
+Commentary on the text: Brightness has entered into the earth: Ming Yi.
+Ming Yi (brightness being tarnished) exhibits its norm in the form of civilisation internally as the internal trigram Li radiates but tenderness and submissiveness externally like the external trigram Kun1 presenting.
+By virtue of this to endure calamity, King Wen managed to do this.
+It is advantageous (or appropriate) to persist adamantly while being in plight, signifying to tarnish one's brightness.
+While undergoing the turbulence of one's country, one is dedicated to maintain one’s aspiration upright; Ji Zi managed to do this.